Carrstone

-Cut carrstone sipps are used extensively at Sandringham House on the main building and the stables block.
+Cut carrstone sipps or shales are used extensively at Sandringham House on the main building and the stables block.
 Other examples of carrstone work can be found on St Mary's Church, Barton Bendish as well as many other parish churches in the region.
 Hunstanton and Wolferton feature some interesting examples along with the 'Gingerbread Town' of Downham Market, notably the Grade II listed Downham Market railway station.

 Due to easy access to river transport, Carrstone can occasionally be found outside this region in such places as Great Bentley Church, Colchester, Essex.

 Petrography of carrstone formation

 Ferruginous sandstone with detrital framework grains.
 Quartz dominated with subordinate feldspar, glauconite and sporadic phosphatic grains.

 Silver carr

 Silver carrstone is, by comparison to ginger carrstone, rare.
 It is quarried alongside ginger and some even rarer pieces display both colours.
 The stone is a concretion which was generally quarried at Castle Rising woods, Norfolk.
 Many of the buildings in Castle Rising, Hillington and Flitcham have examples of silver carr used as a building material.
 Due to the proximity of the river, the stone was transported to other locations such as Burgh Castle, Norfolk.